Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Defeat and absorb the golden "Treasure" enemy that breaks off the Catalyst after damaging it enough on specific levels
 1. Boost to all stats.
 Gun's material goes from dull grey to shiny metal (Level 1)
 2. Major boost to weapon damage.
 Minor Boost to other stats.
 Bullets change to more point shape (Level 3)
 3. Major boost to Firerate.
-(Flame effect out gun exhaust) (Level 5)
+(Flame effect out gun exhaust) (Level 6)
 4. Boost to all stats (Flame effect turns into plasma.
 Gun becomes golden.
-Projectiles now shine a special color and have a different sound) (Level 7)
+Projectiles now shine a special color and have a different sound) (Level 9)
 5. 2nd Gun appears in left hand.
 Everything doubled.
 (Show overflowing line of energy along gun tip.
-Sliceshot on 2nd gun will have inverted camera controls) (Level 9)
+Sliceshot on 2nd gun will have inverted camera controls) (Level 9 - Second Phase of Boss Fight)

 # Default Player Controls: